 02 Mar The Role of Natural Gas in Our Energy Sources

 How important is natural gas in our energy environment?
 Energy is everywhere, we rely on flipping the switch and the light goes on.
 Many of us are so used to having basic energy function reliably in our everyday lives, we hardly think twice about it.
 When is the last time you thought about how the energy resources you use every day get to where you are?
-Were they transported through natural gas pipelines to power plants, or was it a product of coal, wind, solar or nuclear energy?
+Were they transported through natural gas or oil pipelines to power plants, or was it a product of coal, wind, solar or nuclear energy?

-Most of us will find we come to the same conclusion, that the last time we thought twice about energy was when we had to go without, such as the damage caused by severe weather, like that witnessed during Hurricane Sandy.
+Most of us will find we come to the same conclusion, that the last time we thought twice about energy was when we had to go without, such as the damage caused by severe weather, like that witnessed during Hurricane or “Super Storm” Sandy.
 It’s safe to say most of us don’t consider the impact energy has on our lives until we are in a crisis.

 Looking at Jimmy Carter’s Speech